 Since 1986, the Rothko Chapel has given an award to unsung heroes who are working under extraordinary circumstances to advance human rights.
-The award includes a $20,000 unrestricted cash stipend given to the winner and/or organization.
+The award includes an unrestricted cash stipend given to the awardee and/or organization.

-The 2015 Óscar Romero Award was the thirteenth such award given.
-As in the past, this award holds the conviction that securing basic dignity and freedom for people worldwide requires that individuals and organizations challenge abuse from the grass roots.
+The 2017 Óscar Romero Award was the fourteenth such award given.
+As in the past, this award holds the conviction that securing basic dignity and freedom for people worldwide requires that individuals and organizations challenge abuse from the grassroots.

 "Óscar Romero has become a symbol of the gaze not averted, the heart not stifled, the voice not silenced in the midst of oppression, death, torture, militarism and intimidation of many kinds.
 He is a symbol of something perhaps most important of all, a fundamental truth, that having come to knowledge of the sources of great wrong, truth requires a set of responses that will require pain but which suggests a moral journey that is inescapable."

 - His Excellency Michael D. Higgins